 Participants have ongoing access to individual counseling and support groups.
 Therapy helps manage thoughts and emotions, reduce stress, and build healthy coping skills.
 Support groups provide a safe space to connect with others who share similar experiences and to learn practical ways to care for mental health.

-Sarah Waltz, LCSW
+Sarah Waltz, LCSW-S

 I attended the University of Texas San Antonio, where I earned my Master of Social Work degree.
 I have been in the helping profession for over 10 years and got my start in working with children in residential care through the foster care system.
 Throughout my career, I have been an advocate and mentor for children, teens, and young adults experiencing social and emotional turmoil.